matrixorigin/matrixone/docs/en/MatrixOne/Develop/connect-mo/0.6-java-connect-to-matrixone/springboot-hibernate-crud-demo.md

 mysql> CREATE DATABASE test;
 ```

-### 2. Create a new Spring Boot Project Using IntelliJ IDEA.
+### 2. Create a new Spring Boot Project Using IntelliJ IDEA

 Choose **Spring Initializer**, and name the project as you want.